-While you are welcome to use any email client or the built-in webmail tool to access your pool email accounts, we are big fans of using Gmail.
+While you are welcome to use any email client or the built-in webmail tool to access your pool email accounts, Gmail is used frequently.
 Not only do you get an enormous amount of free storage (15 gigs to use across Gmail, Google Drive and Google Photos) but it offers superior spam filtering, a host of handy integrations, and many other helpful tools.

 What you might not realize is that you can send and receive from as many accounts as you like with Gmail via the Accounts and Import option.

 If you don’t already have one, the first step is signing up for a free Gmail account.
 You can do that here: https://accounts.google.com/SignUp?service=mail

 Once you have a Gmail account log into it and click on the gear icon at the top right of your screen and choose Settings from the drop down menu:

 Click on the Accounts and Import tab at the top of the Settings screen and scroll down to Check mail from other accounts (using POP3).
 Select Add a POP3 email account you own.

 Fill in the email address you want to add, for example, email@example.com, and hit Next Step.

 Fill in the account password.
 There are a couple of options on this screen that are worth noting: